SssiiiSssiii/CPP-Problems/followSet ( Compiler problem)/followSet.md

 Non-Terminal : each letter in it must be upper case.

-Terminal : each letter in it must be upper case.
+Terminal : each letter in it must be lower case.

 Epsilon : $
 -| : end of file

 ### Example